ISO image locked in Windows 10

 After 25+ years of glorious development of Windows, witch-doctors at Microsoft village finally managed to discover that you can mount .iso image as fully-featured drive directly in system and you don’t need extra tools for this purpose:

-Unfortunately, the same group of maniacs smoked out too much grass and figured out that it will be cool to not automatically unmount this image during system reset or shutdown (because, when you put a disk to your drive or mount an image you wish to use it for years, right?).
+The same group of maniacs smoked out too much weed and figured out that it will be so cool to not automatically unmount this image during system reset or shutdown.

 Thus, you can completely forget about this image (if you’re not using discs too often) and restart system many times until you figure out that you can’t remove corresponding .iso file.